hfahrudin/ctlogs_stream/README.md

     *   **Action:** Modify the `GF_SECURITY_ADMIN_PASSWORD` environment variable in `docker-compose.yml`.

 Always ensure that secrets and sensitive configurations are handled securely, especially in production deployments.

-## Setup and Running

-Follow these steps to set up and run the CT Logs Stream Processor:

 ### 1. Prerequisites